milvus-io/milvus-docs/CONTRIBUTING.md

 ### Languages

 All documentation is originally written in English and translated into other language(s).
-Currently the official website only supports two language versions: English and Chinese, stored in their corresponding **site/en** and **site/zh-CN** directories in each branch.
+Currently, the official website only supports two language versions: English and Chinese, stored in their corresponding **site/en** and **site/zh-CN** directories in each branch.
 Nevertheless, you are more than welcome to make a huge contribution to the community by translating the documentation into other languages you know!

 ### Pages

 We provide documentation for each major version of Milvus.
 The pages for each version are found in a directory named for the version.
 For example, docs for Milvus v2.0.0 are in the `v2.0.0` directory, whereas docs for Milvus v1.1.0 are in the `v1.1.0` directory.

 Within each version directory, each page must be an **.md** file written in Markdown.
-File names should be lowercase with an underscore between words, and should be brief but descriptive.
+File names should be lowercase with an underscore between words and should be brief but descriptive.

 Example: